superroket169/TerminalChess/README.md

 A two-player chess game that runs entirely in the terminal (CLI).

 ## Status
-Work in progress — currently between alpha and beta.
+- Work in progress — currently between alpha and beta.
+- Probably this have a lot error & mistake

 ## Features
 - Two-player local chess